Sapphire at a Glance

 Blue Sapphire

 The classic and most valuable variety, ranging from pale cornflower to deep royal blue.
-The most prized color is a medium-dark velvety blue often called "Kashmir blue" or "cornflower blue."
+The most prized shade is a medium-dark velvety blue often called "Kashmir blue" or "cornflower blue."

 Padparadscha Sapphire

 An extremely rare pink-orange variety named after the Sinhalese word for lotus blossom.
-Found primarily in Sri Lanka and Madagascar, it commands some of the highest per-carat prices of any colored gemstone.
+Found mostly in Sri Lanka and Madagascar, it commands some of the highest per-carat prices of any colored gemstone.

 Fancy Sapphire (Yellow, Pink, Green)

-Sapphires in colors other than blue, each colored by different trace elements: yellow from iron, pink from chromium, green from iron and magnesium.
-Each carries Sapphire's core wisdom energy with color-specific qualities.
+Sapphires in colors other than blue, each colored by different trace elements.
+Yellow comes from iron, pink from chromium, green from iron and magnesium.
+They all carry Sapphire's core wisdom energy, with a color-specific accent.

 Notable Origins